appsmithorg/appsmith-docs/how-to-guides/how-to-use-Snowflake-as-a-data-source-on-Appsmith.md

 Snowflake is a cloud-based Data Warehouse solution provided as a Saas (Software-as-a-Service) with full support for ANSI SQL.
 It also has a unique architecture that enables users to just create tables and start querying data with very less administration or DBA activities needed.

-In this guide, you will learn how you can use Elasticseach as a data source for your Appsmith application.
+In this guide, you will learn how you can use Snowflake as a data source for your Appsmith application.

 ## What to build